-It explores material and developmental impermanence, logic and absurdity, socialization and freedom.
-It questions children's antics as irritations and naughtiness versus our need for control as adults.
-The images are a meditation on the domestic and mundane, a celebration of play and discovery, an invitation to adults to explore our reactions to disorder and discomfort, and how narrowly we define the spaces and objects we encounter within the limits of their intended functionality, compared to the beginner’s mind which seeks to understand all the myriad possibilities.
+The Universe is Playful explores material and developmental impermanence, logic and absurdity, socialisation and freedom.
+It questions children's antics as irritations and naughtiness versus the need for control as adults.
+It is an ode to the free-form learning and carefree curiosity children naturally possess.
+A meditation on the domestic and mundane and a celebration of play and discovery.
+It reminds adults of the transient nature of the accidental installations that will be cleaned up and wiped away and invites them to explore their reaction to disorder and discomfort.
+To compare the narrow definition of the intended function of spaces and objects with the beginner’s mind which seeks to understand all the myriad of possibilities.

 This artist has been supported by: